natenka/pyneng-book-en/docs/source/book/03_start/ipython.rst

 IPython allows much more than standard interpreter called by "python" command.
 Some examples (IPython features are much broader):

--  Autocomplete Tab commands or hints if there are more than one command variant
+-  Autocomplete Tab commands or hints if there are more than one command version
 -  More structured and understandable output of commands
 -  Automatic indentation in loops and other objects
 -  You can either walk through the command execution history or watch it with %history 'magic' command